adku44/jmeter-kubernetes/doc/k8s-instruction-manual.md

 kubectl delete pods -n load-test jmeter-slave-7988854fcb-4zft4 --force
 ```

-Killed pod will be removed and in place of it a new one pod will be created automatically accordingly to deployment file.
+Killed pod will be removed and in place of it a new one will be created automatically accordingly to deployment file.